Computational discovery of cathode materials for rechargeable aqueous zinc-ion batteries: Results and discussion

-The feasibility for \ce{Zn^{2+}} migration through the structure and the electrochemical stability of the host material were respectively evaluated with the calculation of \acf{percdistmax} and \acf{avgdGpbx} (see Methods section).
-The results for \ac{percdistmax} and \ac{avgdGpbx} for all considered materials can be seen in Figure~\ref{fig:ElectStabxPercPath}a, with the results separated per material class being shown in Figure~S2.
-First, the electrochemical stability of the queried materials will be investigated.
-From the \ac{avgdGpbx} results, a clear relationship between electrochemical stability and material class was able to be identified.
+The electrochemical stability of the host material was evaluated through the calculation of the \acf{avgdGpbx} (see Methods section). \ac{avgdGpbx} captures the average degree of energy instability for an investigated material with regards to the most stable phase(s) for the chemical system within the \ac{elect_pot} and pH window considered for cathode cycling in \acp{RAZIB}.
+A \ac{avgdGpbx}($\zeta$) equal to 0~eV~atom$^{-1}$ would indicate that the system $\zeta$ is the most stable phase for the chemical system at the conditions in question, with low active cathode material degradation being expected for $\zeta$ during cycling.
+Therefore, the lower the value for \ac{avgdGpbx}, the higher the electrochemical stability in aqueous media for the material is, as it will be closer in energy to the most stable phase at the considered \ac{elect_pot} and pH window.
+While lower electrochemical stability is found for materials with higher \ac{avgdGpbx} results.
+The \ac{avgdGpbx} results for all considered materials are presented in the horizontal axis of the graph in Figure~\ref{fig:ElectStabxPercPath}a, with the results separated per material class being shown in Figure~S2.
+The compiled \ac{avgdGpbx} results present a clear relationship between electrochemical stability and material class.
 Oxides and polyanions are concentrated at lower \ac{avgdGpbx} values, with only a few materials from these classes reporting \ac{avgdGpbx} greater than 1~eV~atom$^{-1}$ (Fig.~\ref{fig:ElectStabxPercPath}a~and~S2).
 On the other hand, chalcogenides and \acp{PBA} reported higher \ac{avgdGpbx}, with a considerable range of \ac{avgdGpbx} results being captured for chalcogenides (approximately from 0.5 to 3.3~eV~atom$^{-1}$).
 The electrochemical stability of each class was then individually investigated in order to understand the relationship between material class and \ac{avgdGpbx} for the proposal of novel \ac{RAZIB} cathodes.